 Sanitary Service Company, Inc. was co-founded by Agostino "Gus" Razore.
 Mr. Razore was born in 1895 in Sant'Olcese, Italy, a small mountain village just outside Genoa in Northern Italy.
 Mr. Razore emigrated to the U.S. at the age of 16, entering through Ellis Island, New York, before traveling cross country by train to Seattle.
 He eventually settled in Bellingham and worked for several years in the truck gardens before starting SSC.

 In 1929, Mr. Razore and two other local businessmen, Josie Razore (no relation) and Mario Torre established City Sanitary Service Company, Bellingham's first garbage collection company.
-City Sanitary Service Company collected garbage from local residents and businesses by horse and wagon.
-In 1974, the company name was changed to Sanitary Service Company, Inc. (SSC).
+City Sanitary Service Company, now Sanitary Service Company, Inc., originally collected garbage from local residents and businesses by horse and wagon.

 Gus Razore died in 1978 at the age of 83.
 He is well-remembered for his contributions to the community.
 In 1997, the Washington Refuse and Recycling Association (WRRA), the state trade association for garbage and recycling haulers, honored Mr. Razore for his contributions to the solid waste and recycling handling industry.
 SSC continued as a family-run business, being operated by Mr. Razore's two sons, Joe and Paul, as well as employing other Razore family members.
 After retiring from SSC, Joe went on to open Joe and Cora’s U-Cut Christmas Tree Farm with his wife Cora, before passing away in 2008.
 Paul Razore continues as company President.